joetjo/jopLauncher/README.md

 Edit SbSGL.json in home dir.

-# Last version is 2021.1.2709a
+# Last version is 2021.1.2809a

-Add MarkdownHelper to update markdown files from companion application.

-# Known bugs
+# Bug Fixes
 - report generation (for companion app ) does not reload report definition on each run
+- fix else branch level in report

 # Known limitations
 - mapping name may be identical to a real other process name when loading process - to check